 Another said; “The worst thing is not having back up when disciplining your child, or having a second opinion, or even someone to worry with you when they’re poorly”.

 No break, and that includes even having two minutes to pee alone.
 Now some single parents are able to access breaks if the other parent is an active parent in the child’s life, such as seeing the child at weekends, but on those days you have them by yourself its still hard.

 Both are tough, but obviously the former is the toughest.
-No breaks at all take it's toll both physically and mentally.
-I found the only relief I would get was when I would visit family or friends and they would interact with Chunk for a couple of hours meaning I could just sit.
+No breaks at all take it’s toll both physically and mentally.
+I found the only relief I would get was when I would visit family or friends and they would interact with my son for a couple of hours meaning I could just sit.
 By being away from our home I could also avoid the housework so physically got to enjoy a small break, but other than that it was 24/7.